 - Fitness programming / circuits

 - Ultimate Frisbee

-Students learn and build upon the specific skills and strategies that are used in each sport / event becoming confident in participating in organised games outside of school, living a healthy and active lifestyle.
+Students learn and build upon the specific skills and strategies that are used in a range of physical activity pursuits becoming confident in participating in organised events outside of school, living a sustainable healthy and active lifestyle.

 Theoretical topics that are introduced during Middle School include: